Harpoon (missile): Development

-The Royal Canadian Navy carries Harpoon Block II missiles on its s.
-The Royal New Zealand Air Force is looking at adding the capability of carrying a stand-off missile, probably Harpoon or AGM-65 Maverick, on its six P-3 Orion patrol planes once they have all been upgraded to P3K2 standard.
+The Royal Canadian Navy carries Harpoon Block II missiles on its Halifax-class frigates.

 The Republic of Singapore Air Force also operates five modified Fokker 50 Maritime Patrol Aircraft (MPA) which are fitted with the sensors needed to fire the Harpoon missile.
 The Pakistani Navy carries the Harpoon missile on its frigates and P-3C Orions.
 The Turkish Navy carries Harpoons on surface warships and Type 209 submarines.
 The Turkish Air Force will be armed with the SLAM-ER.
 Turkey is planning to replace the Harpoons with Turkish made Atmaca missiles.

 At least 339 Harpoon missiles were sold to the Republic of China Air Force (Taiwan) for its F-16 A/B Block 20 fleet and the Republic of China Navy, which operates four guided-missile destroyers and eight guided-missile frigates with the capability of carrying the Harpoon, including the eight former U.S. Navy Knox-class frigates and the four former USN Kidd-class destroyers which have been sold to Taiwan.
 The two Zwaardvis/Hai Lung submarines and 12 P-3C Orion aircraft can also use the missile.
 The eight Cheng Kung-class frigates, despite being based on the US Oliver Hazard Perry class, have Harpoon capabilities deleted from their combat systems, and funding to restore it has so far been denied, the Republic of China Navy (Taiwan) decided to switch to the Hsiung Feng II and Hsiung Feng III.

-The Block 1 missiles were designated AGM/RGM/UGM-84A in US service and UGM-84B in the UK.
-Block 1B standard missiles were designated AGM/RGM/UGM-84C, Block 1C missiles were designated AGM/RGM/UGM-84D.
-Block 1C used a terminal attack mode that included a pop-up to approximately 1800 m before diving on the target; Block 1B omitted the terminal pop-up; and Block 1C provided a selectable terminal attack mode.
+The Block 1 missiles were designated A/R/UGM-84A in US service and UGM-84B in the UK.
+Block 1B standard missiles were designated A/R/UGM-84C, Block 1C missiles were designated A/R/UGM-84D.
+Block 1 used a terminal attack mode that included a pop-up to approximately 1800 m before diving on the target; Block 1B omitted the terminal pop-up; and Block 1C provided a selectable terminal attack mode.